 - Jerk with a Heart of Gold: He can be an asshole, thanks to all his issues, but deep down he's a caring soul and dedicated to helping others.

 - Jerkass Woobie: He's a jerk.
 But when you find out why he's such a jerk, you can't help but pity him.
 Much as that annoys him.

 - Mommy Issues: Caused by strongly implied Parental Incest.

 - Politically Incorrect Hero: He's heroic, but quite the misogynist.

 - Red Oni, Blue Oni: The Red to Tiger Cross' Blue.
 Interesting in that he's the one with the oceanic colors...

-- Shower of Angst: Takes one at the end of Book 1.
+- Shower of Angst: Takes one at the end of the first arc.
 It's not the first time, either...